hamedzurat/jsTut/README.md

 # jsTut

- javascript tutorial in one readme
+ javascript tutorial in one readme.

+ everything of javascript in short.